Mail ballots from Tuesday’s election push Biden over the top

 As the states that voted Tuesday updated their results, a team of analysts at The Associated Press parsed the votes into the correct congressional districts so the delegates could be allocated between Biden and Bernie Sanders.

 The process led the AP to allocate 21 delegates to Biden late Friday, after it completed an analysis of votes released by election officials in the three states earlier in the evening.
-AP later added two more to Biden’s total, after the release of additional results in New Mexico.
+The AP later added a few more to Biden’s total from those states as counting continued, as well as from New Mexico and the completion of Guam’s Democratic caucuses on Saturday.

 Biden became the party’s presumptive nominee two months ago, following decisive wins over Bernie Sanders in several March primaries and in Wisconsin on April 7.
 The Vermont senator, the final major challenger in the race, dropped out the next day.